DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 ## Methodology

-The analyses and information offered in this auto-ethnography are based on my experiences as an online dater as interpreted using Foucault’s discourse analysis theory. [^17_Lindsay_16] Foucault describes how large institutions create predefined roles, and members of the institution select a role they associate with while a member of the institution.
+The analyses and information offered in this auto-ethnography are based on my experiences as an online dater as interpreted using Foucault's discourse analysis theory. [^17_Lindsay_16] Foucault describes how large institutions create predefined roles, and members of the institution select a role they associate with while a member of the institution.
-Thus, the “institution” defines the roles in order to maintain a position of power over individuals, yet those individuals believe they are creating a unique and individual representation of themselves.[^17_Lindsay_17] Applying Foucault’s theory, I will attempt to determine if users can create an individual and complex identity within the sponsoring site’s structure.
-I will focus particularly on whether a site’s pedagogy inhibits individuals’ from establishing a nuanced gender identity by limiting their responses to an abstract assortment of predetermined roles.
+Thus, the "institution" defines the roles in order to maintain a position of power over individuals, yet those individuals believe they are creating a unique and individual representation of themselves.[^17_Lindsay_17] Applying Foucault's theory, I will attempt to determine if users can create an individual and complex identity within the sponsoring site's structure.
+I will focus particularly on whether a site's pedagogy inhibits individuals' from establishing a nuanced gender identity by limiting their responses to an abstract assortment of predetermined roles.

-During the first phase of the discourse analysis, I will analyze the content of the websites based on the “site of the image” as well as the “textual materials, both visual and written.” [^17_Lindsay_16] Although it may seem that using one technique or methodology may offer a clearer understanding, the complexity of the sites requires using both methods.
+During the first phase of the discourse analysis, I will analyze the content of the websites based on the "site of the image" as well as the "textual materials, both visual and written." [^17_Lindsay_16] Although it may seem that using one technique or methodology may offer a clearer understanding, the complexity of the sites requires using both methods.
 When setting up a dating profile, there are specific templates provided for users to create a unique dating profile.
 I will examine these templates to determine what the site defines as necessary dating information.
-This examination will be useful in identifying how the website shapes a user’s dating experience and how gender roles are integrated into the site’s structure.
-The visual context and culture of the Internet is different than traditional media; “users of the Internet collaboratively produce digital images of the body – very particular things for very particular uses – in the context of racial and gender identity formation”.[^17_Lindsay_18] This analysis will demonstrate how my individual experience was a constant interplay between the institution of commercial dating sites and user-created material.[^17_Lindsay_4] It will detail how web designers create the choices that its users may select to
+This examination will be useful in identifying how the website shapes a user's dating experience and how gender roles are integrated into the site's structure.
+The visual context and culture of the Internet is different than traditional media; "users of the Internet collaboratively produce digital images of the body – very particular things for very particular uses – in the context of racial and gender identity formation".[^17_Lindsay_18] This analysis will demonstrate how my individual experience was a constant interplay between the institution of commercial dating sites and user-created material.[^17_Lindsay_4] It will detail how web designers create the choices that its users may select to